 The Indiana Broadband Office expects that the second and third rounds of applications will come with extensive conversation and collaboration with prospective subgrantees.
-After project areas for the second and third rounds are created, the IBO will contact all internet service providers that are in close proximity to the remaining project areas to make them aware of these zero-bid areas.
+After project areas for the second and third rounds are created, the IBO will contact all internet service providers in close proximity to the remaining project areas to make them aware of these zero-bid areas, as well as posting these zero-bid areas publicly.
 An internet service provider will be considered in close proximity to a project area if it has existing service in the area, based on the FCC Broadband Map, it has an enforceable commitment in the area, or it was awarded BEAD funds in the area during the first or second round of applications.
 Project areas will also be posted publicly for all prospective subgrantees to review.

 To ensure that all unserved and underserved locations are covered by the end of the third application round, the Indiana Broadband Office will continually work with ISPs and communities to understand why certain locations are not receiving bids and to mitigate any underlying barriers to deployment.
+Additionally, the Indiana Broadband Office will consider inducements for areas that do not receive any bids or interest.
+The IBO plans to utilize the waiving of matching funds for locations above the extremely high cost-perlocation threshold as an inducement.
+All prospective applicants will be notified during the selection round if a location is eligible for such an inducement.